 2) The Perspectives and Well-being of Healthcare Workers, Migrant Workers and the General Population during COVID-19

-Healthcare Workers: Data collection, analyses, and manuscript preparation has been completed.
-Six manuscripts have been accepted for publication.
+Healthcare Workers: Data collection, analyses, and manuscript preparation have been completed.
+Seven manuscripts were accepted for publication.

 Migrant Workers: The study team explored potentially extending the study to investigate the health and wellbeing of migrant workers in Singapore after the pandemic and whether stressors have changed with time.
 A quantitative survey as well as a qualitative interview guide have been developed.

 General Population: Data collection for all three sites (Singapore, Indonesia, Vietnam) has been completed.
-Two manuscripts have been submitted for publication.
+Two manuscripts were accepted for publication.

 3) Innovation and Innovative Care Fund – Telemedicine Centre